microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/ai/_index.md

     ![Screenshot showing pods terminating in the production cluster](./img/live_view_containers_production.png)

-- Upon refreshing the customer view, you can see that the "Holiday Banner" feature is enabled and the "Holiday Banner" is visible on the navigation bar.
+- Upon refreshing the customer view, you can see that the "Holiday Banner" feature is enabled and the holiday banner is visible on the customer view of the PoS application.

     ![Screenshot showing the Holiday banner feature enabled on the browser](./img/edge_production_pos_holiday_banner.png)